calliope-project/calliope/doc/user/ref_advanced_func.rst

 .. note::

     It is also possible to load user-defined representative days, by pointing to a file in `clustering_func` in the same format as pointing to timeseries files in constraints, e.g. ``clustering_func: file=clusters.csv:column_name``.
-Index can be in timesteps or only datesteps, the former will be squashed into datesteps prior to clustering.
-Values should be integer, starting at zero.
+Clusters are unique per datestep, so the clustering file is most readable if the index is at datestep resolution.
+But, the clustering file index can be in timesteps (e.g. if sharing the same file as a constraint timeseries), with the cluster number repeated per timestep in a day.
+Cluster values should be integer, starting at zero.

 3. Heuristic selection of time steps, that is, the application of one or more of the masks defined in :mod:`calliope.time.masks`, which will mark areas of the time series to retain at maximum resolution (unmasked) and areas where resolution can be lowered (masked).
 Options can be passed to the masking functions by specifying ``options``.
 A ``time.function`` can still be specified and will be applied to the masked areas (i.e. those areas of the time series not selected to remain at the maximum resolution), as in this example, which looks for the week of minimum and maximum potential wind generation (assuming a ``wind`` technology was specified), then reduces the rest of the input time series to 6-hourly resolution: